Emmanuel1118/Learn-ML-Basics/README.md

 - [Neural Networks](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) is a youtube series by 3Blue1Brown covering the basics of deep neural networks in detail.
 I highly recommend watching it and writing main ideas and equations as you do so.

 - [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) is a free online book that covers many of the same topics as the 3Blue1Brown series and more, with slight differences in notation and presentation.
-There is no need to read everything in order to get started with the programming.
+There is no need to read everything in order to get started with the programming, but if you do, the learning will be easier.

 ## MOOCs

 - [CS50AI](https://www.edx.org/course/cs50s-introduction-to-artificial-intelligence-with-python) is a massivly open online course held by Harvard.
 It covers general practical and theoretical ideas in AI, and has quizes to test yourself as well as graded assignments in python.
-I highly recommend it, it is self-paced and completely free (unless you want the edX certificate).
+I highly recommend it, it is self-paced and completely free (unless you want the edX certificate, which isn't neccessary at all in my opinion).
 So create an edX account and enroll if it sounds interesting.

 ## Basic DL in TensorFlow